Zharman

 Zharman (Жарман) is a salt lake in Naurzum District, Kostanay Region, Kazakhstan.

 Zharman is part of the main lake group of the Naurzum Nature Reserve, a 191381 ha protected area established in 2009.
 The village of Karamendy, former Dokuchayevka, is located 8 km to the west, and Shili village 12 km to the east of the lake.
 Now abandoned Naurzum village is located near the southern lakeshore.

 Geography

 Zharman is a shallow saline steppe lake.
 It lies at the bottom of a vast depression of the Turgay Basin, between lakes Sarymoin and Zharkol to the north, and Aksuat to the south.
+Lake Zhaksybay lies 55 km to the west.
 The coastline is very indented, with multitude of bays and peninsulas.
 Shores are sandy and the bottom is muddy.
 Meadows near the shore are a seasonal grazing ground for local cattle.

 The lake is fed by spring snows and rainwater.
 In the summer it breaks up into a cluster of separate lakes, and in years of drought Zharman may dry up.
 However, in years of good rainfall its level may rise significantly, connecting with Sarymoyyn and Zharkol lakes to the north and becoming a single body of water with a surface of over 100 sqkm.